KCL-BMEIS/OOP/exercises/control_structures.md

 ## Exercise 1

-In a previous exercise, we wrote a C++ program to compute the area of a triangle given the lengths of its three sides *a*, *b* and *c*, according to the equation
+In Exercise 12 from the "Basics of C++" worksheet, we wrote a C++ program to compute the area of a triangle given the lengths of its three sides *a*, *b* and *c*, according to the equation

 $$
 A = s(s − a)(s − b)(s − c)